Addressing energy density functionals in the language of path-integrals I: Comparative study of diagrammatic techniques applied to the (0+0)-D $O(N)$-symmetric $\varphi^{4}$-theory: Comparative study

 to all orders of the collective LE, regardless of the dimension.
 In other words, the $O(N)$ symmetry, although possibly (spontaneously) broken down at the classical level, always gets exactly restored from the first non-trivial order of the collective LE, whereas its original counterpart shows no sign of such a restoration (at $N=1$) according to Fig.~\ref{fig:vev}.

 Results obtained from Eqs.~\eqref{eq:ResultEgsBosonicAction0DON} and~\eqref{eq:ResultrhogsBosonicAction0DON} are plotted in Figs.~\ref{fig:O1PTcoll} and~\ref{fig:O2PTcoll}, respectively at $N=1$ and $N=2$.
 The first orders of the collective LE lie fairly close to the exact solutions, even in the broken-symmetry phase where no description can be obtained for $N\geq 2$ within the original (and mixed) LE(s).
 Hence, the introduction of a collective dof in the framework of the LE can lead to excellent results already at the first non-trivial order (i.e. at order $\mathcal{O}(\hbar)$ for $E_{\mathrm{gs}}$ and $\mathcal{O}(\hbar^{2})$ for $\rho_{\mathrm{gs}}$) in the strongly-coupled regime of the studied model: a parallel can thus be drawn with the nuclear EDF approach and its excellent results at the Hartree-Fock(-Bogoliubov) level.
 However, the collective LE series are also asymptotic and divergent, even though this remains less apparent from Figs.~\ref{fig:O1PTcoll} and~\ref{fig:O2PTcoll} as compared with the original LE.
-Note however that the series underlying the $1/N$-expansion are not asymptotic (recall that the derivation of such series for the studied toy model is outlined in appendix~\ref{app:1overNexpansion0DON}), although the $1/N$-expansion coincides with the collective LE at their first non-trivial orders according to Figs.~\ref{fig:O1PTcoll} and~\ref{fig:O2PTcoll}.
+Note furthermore that the $1/N$-expansion coincides with the collective LE at their first non-trivial orders according to Figs.~\ref{fig:O1PTcoll} and~\ref{fig:O2PTcoll} (recall that the derivation of the series underlying the $1/N$-expansion for the studied toy model is outlined in Appendix~\ref{app:1overNexpansion0DON}).
 Although this equivalence breaks down at higher truncation orders, it illustrates the non-perturbative character of the collective LE.
 From this connection, we also expect the collective LE to be more and more performing as $N$ increases, which is in accordance with Figs.~\ref{fig:O1PTcoll} and~\ref{fig:O2PTcoll}.

 It is acknowledged that asymptotic series hide relevant information about the system, which needs to be deciphered through proper resummation techniques.
 Within this frame, perturbation theory is typically combined with a meticulously crafted analytic continuation function, yielding accurate results far beyond the weakly-interacting regime, and even allowing for the computation of genuinely non-perturbative features from low-order perturbation theory, as discussed in the next section.